sefk/sefk.github.io/posts/thick-apps.md

 you, and the software producer, are frequent, reliable, and clean upgrades.

 My natural preference would be for thick apps.
-If they were well done, I'd use them.
+If they were done well, I'd use them.

   [Chrome]: https://www.getchrome.com/